neoid-gem/neoid/README.md

+# DRAFT ONLY - GEM IS NOT HOSTED YET.

 # Neoid

 Make your ActiveRecords stored and searchable on Neo4j graph database, in order to make fast graph queries that MySQL would crawl while doing them.